ITAL251 Advanced Italian II

 - IV.
 Prerequisites

-- ITAL250 (C or better) or by permission of the Department of Language and Literature
+- ITAL250 (C or better) or equivalent or permission of the Department of Language and Literature

 - V. Other Pertinent Information